lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 # Shor's Algorithm

-In section XXX we saw that computing [discrete logarithms](https://en.wikipedia.org/wiki/Discrete_logarithm) can be reduced to solving the hidden subgroup problem on the group
+In section [Discrete Logarithms](#discrete-logarithms) we saw that computing discrete logarithms can be reduced to solving the hidden subgroup problem on the group

 $$
 G=\mathbb{Z}/N\times\mathbb{Z}/N